Macclesfield Events - contemporary history

 Macclesfield History Group

-At the time, it was suggested that a book should be written, being a more permanent record of the cheese factory and the central role it held in Macclesfield.
+At the time when the Oral History Project was completed, it was suggested that a book should be written, being a more permanent record of the cheese factory and the central role it held in Macclesfield.
 It seemed like a good idea but of course nothing is as easy as it sounds!
 However it progressed slowly and late last year, I felt it was ready for some professional attention.

 PS.
 Recently the new owners of the factory started restoration work on the building.
 To read more go to: https://www.facebook.com/maccycheesefactory/